A Sparse Beta Regression Model for Network Analysis: Asymptotic Normality

 We will need to invert $\hat \Sigma_\vartheta$ and $\Sigma_\vartheta$ and show that these inverses are close to each other in an appropriate sense.
 It is commonly assumed in LASSO theory (cf.~\cite{vandegeer2014}) that the minimum eigenvalues of these matrices stay bounded away from zero.
-In our case, however, such an assumption is invalid.
+In our case, however, such an assumption is invalid, as we demonstrate in the Supplementary Material.
+Therefore, a careful argument is needed and we have to impose stricter assumptions than for our consistency result alone. \begin{Assum} $s_{0,+}\frac{\sqrt{\log(n)}}{\sqrt{n}\rho_n^2} \rightarrow 0, n \rightarrow \infty$. \end{Assum}